BinaryAnalysisPlatform/bap/README.md

 After it is added, the `bap-testing` repository will take precedence over the stable repository and you will get the freshly picked BAP packages straight from the farm.

 If you insist on building BAP manually or just want to tackle with BAP internals, then you can clone this repository and build it manually.
 You will need to start with a fresh environment without BAP being installed, to prevent clashes.
 You will obviously need to install the dependencies of BAP, our `configure` script will help you figure out the missing libraries.
-Once all the dependencies are satisfied, the following tripplet will build and install the Platform:
+Once all the dependencies are satisfied, the following triplet will build and install the Platform:
 ```bash
 ./configure --enable-everything
 make
 make install
 ```

 The `configure` script lets you define a specific set of components that you need.
 We have nearly a hundred of components and naming them all will be too tedious, that's why we added the `--enable-everything` option.
-It plays nice with the `--disable-<feature>` component, so that you can unselect components that are not relevant to your current task.
-For more tips and tricks see our [wiki][wiki] and do not hestiate to tip back.
+It plays nice with the `--disable-<feature>` component so that you can unselect components that are not relevant to your current task.
+For more tips and tricks see our [wiki][wiki] and do not hesitate to tip back.
 We encourage everyone to use our wiki for collaboration and information sharing.
 And as always, drop by [gitter][gitter] for a friendly chat.

 # Using

-BAP, like Docker or Git, is driven by a single command line utility called `bap`.
+BAP, like Docker or Git, is driven by a single command-line utility called `bap`.
 Just type `bap` in your shell and it will print a message which shows BAP capabilities.
-The `disassemble` command will take a binary program, disassemble it, lift it into the intermediate architecture agnostic representation, build a control flow graph, and finally apply staged user defined analysis in a form of disassembling passes.
+The `disassemble` command will take a binary program, disassemble it, lift it into the intermediate architecture agnostic representation, build a control flow graph, and finally apply staged user-defined analysis in a form of disassembling passes.
 Finally, the `--dump` option (`-d` in short) will output the resulting program in the specified format.
 This is the default command, so you don't even need to specify it, e.g., the following will disassembled and dump the `/bin/echo` binary on your machine:
 ```bash
 bap /bin/echo -d
 ```

 Note, that unlike `objdump` this command will build the control flow graph of a program.
-If you just want to dump each instruction of a binary one after another (the so called linear sweep disassembler mode), then you can use the `objdump` command, e.g.,
+If you just want to dump each instruction of a binary one after another (the so-called linear sweep disassembler mode), then you can use the `objdump` command, e.g.,

 ```bash
 bap objdump /bin/echo --show-{insn=asm,bil}